catherine-philips/catherine-philips/README.md

 ### 🎓 Education
 I hold a Masters Degree in Data Science from Liverpool Hope University, where I developed a strong foundation in statistical analysis, programming, and data visualization.

-### 🏆 Achievements
-I was awarded the Department General Proficiency Award while graduating with my Bachelors Degree in Information Technology.

 ### 💼 Experience
 I've recently started my career as an associate data scientist, and I've already worked on projects that involve: